Management

 Low employee engagement is one of the biggest problems businesses are facing today.
 According to Gallup’s 2017 survey, only 15% of employees worldwide are engaged in their jobs.
 That means that the vast majority of the modern workforce is not invested in committing their time, talent and energy to the organizations they work for.

 Why should that matter to you as a manager or a business owner?
-Because disengaged employees are quite literally costing you money.
-Professionals who are not committed to their jobs tend to be 18 percent less productive and have 37 percent higher absenteeism.
+Because disengaged employees quite literally cost you money.
+Professionals who are not committed to their jobs tend to be 18% less productive and have 37% higher absenteeism.
 According to some estimates, employee complacency costs the American economy up to $350 billion per year.

 If you’re in a leadership position at your organization, you can do a lot to improve employee engagement.
 Here are some strategies to re-energize your team and drive it towards success.